Jewelbots/www/README.md

 On MAC OS X:
   - Install [Homebrew](http://brew.sh/)
   - Clone repository
-  - Run this command:
+  - Run these commands:

 `chmod +X ./bootstrap.sh`
-`./bootstrap.sh`
+`sudo ./bootstrap.sh`
 `./build.sh -e dev`

-This will allow you to serve the site locally; the `/etc/hosts` bindings are not provided.

-NB: `/var/src/www` is the default location for these static files to be served.
+The site (by default) launches under `http://localhost:3000`.

 ###build.sh

 The build.sh file is used to deploy the static site to local dev boxes and Elastic Beanstalk.
 As part of the elastic beanstalk deployment, it:
- - minifies JavaScript and CSS.
- - Versions JavaScript and CSS
- - points script includes to the minified versions.
+ - runs `gulp build`
- - Creates a branch based on current state of app with references to minified CSS, and pushes that branch.
+ - Creates a tag based on current state of app with references to minified CSS, and pushes that tag.
  - Deploys code to Elastic Beanstalk.